cynthiateeters/feedreader/README.md

 In studying the app's index.html file, I found that the app added the title and something called contentSnippet for each feed entry.
 While the title was being properly placed on the page, the <p></p> element for the contentSnippet was being left empty.
 After more investigation, I believe the contentSnippet is a legacy from when the project used the Google API, which apparently was retired in December, 2015 and is no longer available.

-The new API at [https://rsstojson.udacity.com/parseFeed](https://rsstojson.udacity.com/parseFeed) does not have a contentSnippet within its JSON.
+The new API at https://rsstojson.udacity.com/parseFeed does not have a contentSnippet within its JSON.
 This is leading to the empty <p></p> element.
 This, to me, is a bug in the code as it expects contentSnippet to exist.

 My first test, checking to see if the Title is put on the page, succeeds.
 The second test, checking if the contentSnippet is put on the page, fails.
-If you would like to see all tests succeed, just uncomment line 72 in [js/app.js](js/app.js) as this line adds a dummy contentSnippet string to each entry.
+If you would like to see all tests succeed, just uncomment line 72 in js/app.js as this line adds a dummy contentSnippet string to each entry.

 ### Additional Libraries

-To complete the task, I included the library [lib/jasmine-jquery.js](lib/jasmine-jquery.js) as a utility library.
+To complete the task, I included the library lib/jasmine-jquery.js as a utility library.
 This library provides:

-* a set of custom matchers for jQuery framework
+* a set of Jasmine custom matchers for the jQuery framework

-* an API for handling HTML, CSS, and JSON fixtures in your specs
+which I made use of.

 ## Resources
 [Testing DOM Events Using jQuery and Jasmine 2.0](http://www.htmlgoodies.com/beyond/javascript/js-ref/testing-dom-events-using-jquery-and-jasmine-2.0.html)

 [Jasmine-Jquery](https://github.com/velesin/jasmine-jquery)